laravel/forge-docs/1.0/introduction.md

 You can also access the IP addresses via the following URL: [https://forge.laravel.com/ips-v4.txt](https://forge.laravel.com/ips-v4.txt).
 This is particulary useful if you intend on automating your network or firewall infrastructure.

+Note that if your you are also restricting HTTPS traffic over port 443, you should also whitelist the domain `forge.laravel.com` for both inbound and outbound traffic on port 443.
+This is needed to download the initial deployment script from Forge.
+Whitelisting the IP addresses above will not work, because Forge uses Cloudflare dynamic proxied DNS.

 :::warning IP Address Changes

 The Forge IP addresses may change from time to time; however, we will always email you several weeks prior to an IP address change.